 Ease of Cleaning

-The Speed earned a 6 of 10 for ease of cleaning.
-Every day cleaning requires dumping the cooled water and wiping the unit clean.
+The Munchkin Speed earned a slightly above-average score for ease of cleaning.
+Everyday cleaning requires dumping the cooled water and wiping the unit clean.
 The basket and ring are dishwasher safe, or you can wash them by hand and air dry.
-Many users report that ordinary use creates a brown and crusty residue in the chamber that is hard to clean.
+Many users report that regular use creates a brown and crusty residue in the chamber that is hard to clean.
 We didn't experience this, but it seems common enough to mention.

 The Speed also requires descaling about once a month, something true of each unit.
 Descaling consists of a vinegar/water solution that you let sit in the chamber until the mineral deposits are gone.
 This time can vary depending on how significant they are.